deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

 * There is a push icon to the right of the value in the popup when clicked, popup becomes permanent and shows variable changes

 ### Viewing Application State in the Debugger Windows
 *Visual Studio* provides a set of windows to get information about application's execution when it hits a *Breakpoint*.
-To access these windows, go to the top menu in *Debud ➤ Windows ➤ Locals*, the most useful windows are *Locals* and *Call Stack*.
-The *Locals* window displays all values of the variable in the current scope, as shown in Figure 14.12.
+To access these windows, go to the top menu in *Debud ➤ Windows ➤ Locals*, as shown in Figure 14.12.
+The most useful windows are *Locals* and *Call Stack*.
+The *Locals* window displays all values of the variable in the current scope.
     <p align="center">
         <img src="ch14-Pictures/Figure 14-12.png" /><br />
         <b>Figure 14-12.</b> The Locals window